-The flag value is initialized to 255 that causes all requests to the CM to be blocked.
+The flag value is initialized to 255 which will cause all requests to the CM to be blocked.
 The powerup self-tests proceed as follows:

-- The qcedev and qcrypto binaries run their respective KATs.
+- The qcrypto module runs its KATs.
 If successful then the flag value is set to "1" and success is logged to dmesg.
-If the KATs fail the code causes the kernel and therefore the entire cryptographic module to shut down. - The qfipsverify binary performs an integrity test on itself and the kernel image that verifies the integrity of the CM binaries.
+If the KATs fail the code panics the kernel causing the kernel and therefore the entire cryptographic module to shut down. - The DRBG KAT is performed.
 If successful the flag value is set to "2" and a success is logged to dmesg.
-If unsuccessful, the flag is set to "255" causing all cryptographic functions to be unavailable. - The DRBG KAT is performed.
+If the KAT fails the code panics the kernel causing the kernel and therefore the entire cryptographic module to shut down. - The qfinteverify binary performs an integrity test on itself and the kernel image that verifies the integrity of the CM binaries.
+If unsuccessful, the code panics the kernel causing the kernel and therefore the entire cryptographic module to shut down.
 If successful, the flag value is set to 3 which causing the CM to no longer block and the CM enters its FIPS 140-2 operational state and the success is logged to dmesg.
-If the KAT fails the code causes the kernel and therefore the entire cryptographic module to shut down.